Youth Projects and Workshops

 Youth Making Change, or the YMCs, were a group of refugee-background youth advocates who worked with the Youth Development Coordinator to identify key issues for refugee-background youth and then develop a project to address one.
 They wanted to support refugee-background young people when they first arrive in New Zealand, feeling that this was the hardest time for a young person.
 They ran a welcome event for young people in December 2009; and produced a short documentary about their lives, which aimed to show that although things are tough when you first get here, they do get easier.

-Youth Making Change in 2009 was: Makuei Aken, Hajar Ali, Sandra Buless, Ali Hamid, Augustine John, Mohamed Mahyup, Feven Michael, Hamdi Yusuf, David Hakizimana, Matthew Phillip.
+Youth Making Change was: Makuei Aken, Hajar Ali, Sandra Buless, Ali Hamid, Augustine John, Mohamed Mahyup, Feven Michael, Hamdi Yusuf, David Hakizimana, Matthew Phillip.